allisonmachado/blog.allison.bsb.br/posts/pubsub-faq.md

 Pubsub costs are not so simple and depend on some factors:

 - Throughput costs:
 Every month, the first 10 GiB of data read and written is free.
-After that, the price is $40 per TiB of data read and written.
+After that, the price is $40 per TiB of data read/written.

 - Message volume costs:
 The data volume of a message is the sum of the sizes of it's attributes and a minimum of 1 KB is assessed for each request.
 Hence, for messages smaller than 1 KB, it is cheaper to batch multiple messages in a single request.